ksnyder2452/cast/README.md

 * RabbitMQ Server
 * Logger Service.
 Used to push information to the mysql database
 * File Storage Service.
 Used to queue outbound files and receive inbound files
 * Execution Service.
-Used to handle all communications between the CAST Service and individual clients.
+Used to handle all communications between the CAST Service and registered applications.
 Both Messages and Files are sent via the Execution Service
 * Scheduler Service.
-Schedule the Start Action
+Schedule the Start Action for registered applications
 * Health Check Service.
-Used to check the state of all Services (including registered clients) and update the database appropriately
+Used to check the state of all Services (including registered applications) and update the database appropriately
 * UI Controller.
-Used to manually control all clients, but also to demonstrate/simulate CAST functionality
+Used to manually control all registered applications, but also to demonstrate/simulate CAST functionality
 * REST Listener.
-Used to push Actions to registered Clients via REST API calls
+Used to push Actions to registered applications via REST API calls
 * Playwright Demo.
-Modification of the Playwright Tutorial to include hooks into the CAST framework.
+Modification of the Playwright Tutorial to include hooks into the CAST framework that functions as a registered demo.
 See [Playwright .Net demo](https://playwright.dev/dotnet/docs/intro) for the original source code
 * Playwright Java Demo.
-Modification of the Playwright Tutorial to include hooks into the CAST framework.
+Modification of the Playwright Tutorial to include hooks into the CAST framework that functions are a registered demo.
 See [Playwright Java demo](https://playwright.dev/java/docs/api/) for the original source code
 * Helper Apps.
-Used to help setup and configure a local CAST environment
+Used to help setup and configure a CAST environment

 # Folder structure
 ```